 The desire to create is one of the deepest yearnings of the human soul.
 (Elder Uchtdorf)

-Sloan, Marx, Bovin, Feinstein, & Gallagher (2012) stated that people with motor vehicle accident-related PTSD who participated in a written exposure therapy had reduced PTSD symptoms.
+Sloan, Marx, Bovin, Feinstein, & Gallagher (2012) suggest that people with motor vehicle accident-related PTSD who participate in a written exposure therapy have reduced PTSD symptoms.

 Paint.
 Somehow, I find that fall is the most inspiring season to paint.
 The leaves are all so pretty and colourful!
 My eyes are so fascinated by the beauty of fall that I can’t help to pick up my paintbrush and paint.

 If you do some artwork such as painting, be sure to nurture a feeling of kindness and acceptance towards yourself and your art.
 I have joined a few art classes over the years, and have met classmates who can’t stop swearing at or criticizing their own artwork as they paint!

 I wish we can all paint and create, but in a gentle, self-accepting way.
 Enjoy the process of painting!
 It’s okay to make mistakes!
 Your imperfect art strokes are actually what make your painting perfect!

 I paint not by sight but by faith.
 Faith gives you sight.
 (Amos Ferguson)

 Painting is an attempt to come to terms with life.
 There are as many solutions as there are human beings.
 (George Tooker)

 Play music.
 Sing!
 Play a musical instrument!
 If you say you can’t sing, or you can’t play a musical instrument, take a class!
 Once again, nothing needs to be perfect in art.
 It is the process of creating art that makes it therapeutic.
 And with practice and time, your skills will improve!